PabloPena/trackerapi/README.md

 ### Test

 Run `npm test` for testing api with mocha.
+The tests are located in `tests/` folder.

 ### Docker

 Docker container files should be created in `docker/`.
-A new file should be created for each environment.
-At this moment this application mantains two enviroments: *dev* and *prod*.
+Docker commands below:

 **Build Image:**